 The long-running entertainment show was also hugely popular among young audiences last year, occupying a spot in the top four shows on British television for 16-34-year olds during each week of its run.

-What can viewers expect from the next series of Top Gear?
+What happened in series 30 of Top Gear?

-There were other changes to the format provoked by the COVID-19 pandemic, with the long-running segment Star in a Reasonably Priced Car axed.
+Series 29 saw a number of changes to the Top Gear format due to COVID-19, with the long-running segment Star in a Reasonably Priced Car axed.

 Who are the Top Gear presenters?